General Data Protection Regulation ("GDPR")

 Maynard Court Surgery Privacy Notice

-Patient Consent Form - to release medical information to a third party
+Patient consent form to release medical information

 Information Governance Policy